dhutapratama/docs/envoy.md

 <a name="completion-hooks"></a>
 ### Hooks

 When tasks and stories run, a number of hooks are executed.
 The hook types supported by Envoy are `@before`, `@after`, `@error`, `@success`, and `@finished`.
-All of the code in these hooks is interpreted as PHP and executed locally, not on the remote servers that your tasks interact with.
+All of the code in these hooks is interpreted as GO and executed locally, not on the remote servers that your tasks interact with.

 You may define as many of each of these hooks as you like.
 They will be executed in the order that they appear in your Envoy script.